Questions? Ask a Librarian

 Currency, Legal Tender, Bitcoins & More

-The links on this page answer frequently asked questions about traditional currency, such as the US dollar.
+Start here to find answers to frequently asked questions about traditional currency, such as the US dollar.
 Also included are links on Bitcoins and virtual currency.
-Visit our Banking Law page for answers to questions about banking regulation, bank accounts, and checks.
+Visit our Banking Law page for information about banking regulation, bank accounts, and checks.

 Agencies / Organizations

 Find consumer and collector information, and complaint procedures from the following agencies:

 - WI Dept. of Financial Institutions

 Oversees currency exchanges in Wisconsin.

 - US Dept. of the Treasury